-14. Induction
+10. Induction

-The school recognises that safer recruitment and selection is not just about the start of employment, but should be part of a larger policy framework for all staff.
-The school will therefore provide ongoing training and support for all staff.

-All staff who are new to the school will receive induction training that will include the school's safeguarding policies and guidance on safe working practices including Child Protection, PREVENT, FGM awareness and appropriate manager(s).
+- 10.1 The school recognises that safer recruitment and selection is not just about the start of employment, but should be part of a larger policy framework for all staff.
+The school will therefore provide ongoing training and support for all staff. - 10.2 All staff who are new to the school will receive induction training that will include the school's safeguarding policies and guidance on safe working practices.